 Sexist viewpoints, shared by women as well as men, too, often dismiss what survivors experienced as terrorizing violations.
 Sometimes, even close relations refuse to understand, forcing victims to choose between expressing their point of view and remaining part of the masculinist community—a community that routinely blames the violated for their violation.
 Masculinism privileges the masculine over the feminine in all aspects of being and in all body-minds and defines the masculine over and against the not-masculine—the not-strong, the weak, the helpless, the shameful.
 I want people to know what happened to me and to all those who fight for dignity in an academic system riddled with institutionalized masculinism.

 In my letter to Stanford, I wrote that I wanted to bring Moretti to justice.
-I mean that people should know about what he did.
-I wanted to make sure he doesn’t have the opportunity to do it again.
+I meant that people should know about what he did.
+I wanted to make sure he would never have the opportunity to do it again.
 He should not be allowed to supervise female students.
 He should not be allowed to keep his fancy named chair or Emeritus status.
 He should not be allowed.

 The University of California at Berkeley injured, wounded, traumatized me in two ways: first, by preventing and thereby permitting a sexual predator to harass and rape me.
 Second, by shutting me up, out, and down, via its ice queen Title IX officer who should not have been in that office in the first place.
 I had to leave academia for a long time to get my bearings.
 The University of California has had a problem with professors harassing students verbally and physically for a long time, as William Kidder shows in his forthcoming essay.
 Moreover, as Ali Colleen Neff suggests in her piece about academic precarity, the cut-throat academy enables, even encourages, people to do terrible things to others in order to get a job, tenure, full professorship, endowed chair, and distinguished emeritus status.